 Disputing Charges of Excessive Blood Alcohol in California

-A DUI lawyer in Los Angeles can help if it is alleged that you had an excessive BAC level during a DUI arrest.
-Your lawyer may be able to help by disputing your BAC test results.
-These tests sometimes return faulty results, especially if:
+A DUI lawyer might be able to help you if it is alleged that you had an excessive BAC level during an arrest.
+Your lawyer can try to help you by disputing your BAC test results.
+These tests sometimes return faulty results, especially if any of the following is true:

 - The police officer did not administer the test properly.